sakuralily11/CultureNet-Autism/README.md

 The model is trained on data from both cultures, then tested on each culture.
 Note: This is the first step of model 4.

 ### Model 4 - Subject Independent, Joint-Culture CultureNet
 The joint deep model is trained on data from both cultures, then the last layer is fine-tuned to each culture separately.
-Note: This is the first two steps of model 7.
+Note: These are the first two steps of model 7.

 ### Model 5 - Subject Dependent, Within-Culture GenNet
 The model is trained and tested on data of children from the same culture.
 Training data also includes 20% of target child data.
 Note: This is the subject-dependent version of model 1.